photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 - [ ] As a last measure, you can [disable the use of TensorFlow](config-options.md#feature-flags) for image classification and facial recognition

 Other issues?
 Our [troubleshooting checklists](troubleshooting/index.md) help you quickly diagnose and solve them.

+!!! info ""
+    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
+    [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
+    Before submitting a support request, try to [determine the cause of your problem](troubleshooting/index.md).

 ### Command-Line Interface ###